What’s the best Planning Poker tool in Zoom? or Teams?

 4. Negotiation with the Product Owner will occur to keep it small AND valuable

-But which Planning Poker tool would you use in Zoom or Teams?
+What’s the best Planning Poker tool would you use in Zoom or Teams?
 I had a discussion with my Agile coach colleagues within Xebia.
 We agree analog cards trumps any online tool.
 Why?

 C. Most importantly, it will naturally enforces any team member to put the camera on.
 Raising opportunities to spot non-verbal signals of anyone.
 That’s great!